Working with communities to help you reach your goals

 - Rural property

-Backed up by one of Scotland’s leading teams of energy lawyers, we have in-depth expertise in all types of renewable projects including wind, solar and hydro.
+Backed up by one of Scotland’s leading teams of energy lawyers, we have expertise in all types of renewable project including wind, solar and hydro.

-We have a strong relationship with community groups in relation to their renewable developments and, through our association with Community Energy Scotland (CES) have sought to ensure that we are as accessible as possible.
+We have a strong relationship with community groups in relation to their renewable developments and, through our provision of training and legal helpline to members of Community Energy Scotland (CES), have sought to ensure that we are as accessible as possible.

-Partner Calum MacLeod has spent considerable time working with CES on its own community renewables projects, gaining a much wider understanding of the community renewables sector than most lawyers are able to gain.
+One member of our team, Calum MacLeod, has spent considerable time with CES on its own community renewables projects and gained a much wider understanding of and exposure to the community renewables sector than most lawyers are able to gain.

 We are also proud to have organised and hosted the annual Scottish Highland Renewable Energy Conference (SHREC) since 2010, at which community renewables has always been a focus.